 I can appreciate a brand that gives you a heads-up of all the benefits: on top of taking it easy on your stomach, the low-acid air-roasted beans of Republika are gentle on your tooth enamel as well.
 Low acid organic coffee is our focus to enhance the well-being of coffee lovers across the globe, while producing high quality taste.

 This coffee has all of the buzzwords: it’s 100% arabica (ding), the beans are harvested from Indonesia and Brazil (ding, ding), and it’s small batch roasted by hand (ding, ding, ding!).

-This brand is totally family run and organic, not to mention that they pride themselves on providing the freshest (ding, ding, ding ding) roasted coffee available.
+Lucy Jo's is totally family run and organic, not to mention that they pride themselves on providing the freshest (ding, ding, ding, ding) roasted coffee available.

-Lucy Jo’s is slowly expanding to a wider audience, which you can certainly be a part of by snagging a bag of this mellow belly brew.
+They're also slowly expanding to a wider audience, which you can certainly be a part of by snagging a bag of this mellow belly brew.
 Lucy Jo's previously wasn't on our radar, but we recommend giving them a try!

 I’m not throwing in my favorite yet by putting these two Lucy Jo’s one right after the other — they just cost the same.